DiceDB/docs/src/content/docs/commands/SETBIT.md

 ```

 If `mykey` holds a string value that is not a bit string, the `SETBIT` command will raise an error: `WRONGTYPE Operation against a key holding the wrong kind of value`.

-## Conclusion

-The `SETBIT` command is a powerful tool for manipulating individual bits within a string value in DiceDB.
-By understanding its parameters, return values, and error handling, you can effectively use this command to perform efficient bitwise operations and implement complex data structures.